d2s/Documentation/_posts/2018-04-10-Changelog.md

 	- RsyncOSX and RsyncOSXsched are prepared for localization
 	- both are translated to English and Norwegian
 	- volunteers for translating to other languages are wanted
-	- [StringKe](https://github.com/StringKe) is in progress of translating RsyncOSX to Chinese, the release candidate will be updated with Chinese translation when completed
+	- [StringKe](https://github.com/StringKe) is in progress of translating RsyncOSX to Chinese, the release candidate is updated with Chinese translation, there is still some work to do regarding Chinese translation..

 ### Some screenshots